ravescovi/tomopy-recipes/README.rst

 We suggest that the correct order should be:

 ::

+    for a in [5,4,3,2,1]:   # this is program code, shown as-is print a
+    print "it's..."
+    # a literal block continues until the indentation ends

+This text has returned to the indentation of the first paragraph, is outside of the literal block, and is therefore treated as an ordinary paragraph.

     #download anaconda for linux64bits
     wget http://repo.continuum.io/archive/Anaconda2-4.0.0-Linux-x86_64.sh
     bash Anaconda2-4.0.0-Linux-x86_64.sh #this will ask for ok